 Read more about ASCO's recommendations for adjuvant treatment for lung cancer.
 In addition, ASCO provides several Decision Aids to help patients talk with their doctors about the risks and benefits of chemotherapy after surgery.
 Consider using one of the following decision aids to start a discussion with your doctor about adjuvant therapy: stage IB, stage II, or stage III.

-Radiation therapy is the use of high energy x-rays or other particles to kill cancer cells.
+Radiation therapy is the use of high energy x-rays or other particles to destroy cancer cells.
 If you need radiation therapy, you will be asked to see a specialist called a radiation oncologist, a doctor who specializes in giving radiation therapy to treat cancer.
 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation given from a machine outside the body.
 A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.
 This can vary from just a few days of treatment to several weeks.
 When radiation treatment is given using implants, it is called internal radiation therapy, or brachytherapy.
 However, brachytherapy is rarely used for lung cancer.

 Patients with lung cancer who receive radiation therapy often experience fatigue and loss of appetite.
 If radiation therapy is given to the neck or center of the chest, patients may also develop a sore throat and have difficulty swallowing.
 Patients may also notice skin irritation, similar to sunburn, where the radiation was directed.
 Most side effects go away soon after treatment is finished.